(Difficulty Swallowing [Esophagus])

 - Using a feeding tube if needed

-- Speech therapy—this will teach you to swallow without choking
+- Speech therapy—to learn how to swallow without choking

 - Medicines—to treat specific causes, relax muscles, or reduce acid

-There are not steps to prevent esophageal dysphagia.
+There are no known guidelines to prevent esophageal dysphagia.

 American Speech-Language-Hearing Association